 Spongy and irregular.
 That’s what I’m looking for, in mushrooms anyway.
 Strange specimens, just yanked from the earth.
 I want you to smell the fungal forest air.

 The fabric on the mushroom with the puffy and stripey undercap was made using the bleach printing method we talked about a few weeks ago.
-I did one thing differently this time and made the bleach marks with a paintbrush after sewing and before stuffing.
+I did one thing differently this time and made the bleach marks with a paintbrush after sewing and before stuffing

-A good place to start with sculptural/ 3 dimensional sewing (like toadstools) is by experimenting with sewing spheres.
+If you’d like to invent your own shapes and sewing patterns good place to start with sculptural/ 3 dimensional sewing (like toadstools) is by experimenting with sewing spheres.
 Play with the edges, taper one end, experiment with the number of pattern pieces, cut them in half etc. and see what sorts of shapes you can create.

 The free sphere template above will help get you started.
 This mini seed pod is made from the 3 part sphere template (printed much smaller) and elongated a little at one end.